Mangesh-Jadhav-2/Mangesh-Jadhav-2/README.md

 # 💫 About Me:
-👋 Hi, I'm a Data Analyst with 3+ years of experience in the Indian BFSI domain.
+👋 Hi, I'm a Data Analyst with 3+ years of experience in the BFSI domain.
 I specialize in Power BI, Excel, SQL, and data-driven insights to support strategic decision-making.
 Passionate about turning raw data into clear, actionable stories.

 ## 🌐 Socials: